w3c/IntersectionObserver/polyfill/README.md

 **Note:** the `POLL_INTERVAL` property must be set prior to calling the `.observe` method, or the default configuration will be used.

-**Dom changes through MutationObserver**
+**Ignoring Dom changes**

-You can also choose to not listen to the changes to the DOM with `USE_MUTATION_OBSERVER`.
-[MutationObserver](https://developer.mozilla.org/fr/docs/Web/API/MutationObserver) is used when available to listen changes to the DOM that could affect the elements intersections.
-But it can come with a high cost if your website / webapp contains high frequency updated elements unrelated to the intersections watched elements.
-If you are absolutely sure you do not need to listen to DOM changes, you can deactivate it globally or for an instance
+You can also choose to not check for intersections when the DOM changes by setting an observer's `USE_MUTATION_OBSERVER` property to `false` (either globally on the prototype or per-instance)

 ```js
 IntersectionObserver.prototype.USE_MUTATION_OBSERVER = false; // Globally